dbca-wa/wastd/docs/data_curators.rst

 Rename legacy files using WAStD record identifier
 -------------------------------------------------
-Now that we have a record ID, turn to the files for a moment.
+Now that we have a source ID, turn to the files for a moment.

 Store the original files (scanned data sheets, pictures, emails) in a new folder in a backed up location using WAStD's auto-generated source ID